Alright (Darius Rucker song): Content

 "Alright" is a mid-tempo in which the male narrator lists off the various pleasantries that he does not need, such as fancy food and wine.
 He then lists off what he does have, and says that he is "alright" because of it.
 Rucker wrote the song with Frank Rogers, who produced the album.
 The two had already written the song "All I Want," in which the divorced narrator wishes to be left alone; after writing that song, Rucker decided to invert the theme and write a song about a man who is happily married.

 Music video

 A music video for the song debuted in June 2009.
 It is directed by Wayne Isham, who directed the videos for Rucker's previous two singles.
-Using various types of camera shots and angles, it features Rucker sing the song in various places in Venice, CA, sometimes within a crowd of people, and various depictions of everyday life.
+Using various types of camera shots and angles, it features Rucker singing the song in various places in Venice, CA, sometimes within a crowd of people, and various depictions of everyday life.
 The video was voted in #34 on GAC's Top 50 Videos of the Year list.